-These are a soft chewy, salty caramel sweet, made without refined sugar.
+These are a soft chewy, caramel sweet, made without refined sugar.
 I use medjool dates to sweeten and Lucuma Powder helps with both the sweetness and caramel flavour.
 You can leave them as they are, or dip them in raw chocolate which is really delicious.
+I have now adapted this recipe to be oil and salt-free, if you wish.
+I have used coconut butter, the whole entire flesh of the coconut, instead of coconut oil.
+Then I just leave the salt off as well as we are pretty much added salt-free at home.

 The Lucuma Powder is great for both its natural caramel flavour and its sweetness, do try and get some but you can leave it out and it will still be tasty.